 Basically, you can get a firearms ban for not having committed any act of violence.
-This can end a career in military, law enforcement or security.
+This can end a career in the military, law enforcement, or security.
 A good California domestic violence defense attorney may be able to prevent this by getting a lesser charge or an acquittal.

 All Bad Evidence Can Come in Against You